-If you’re an author and you’ve ever wondered whether you should be blogging then read on.
+If you are an author and you’ve ever wondered whether you should be blogging, then read on.
 This is the article for you.
-Below I explain why blogging for authors is a good idea and give you some pointers on what to watch out for.
+In my post below, I’ll explain why it is a great idea to be blogging if you are an author and give you some useful pointers on what to watch out for.

-First of all, yes, you should be blogging if you’re an author.
-Whether you write fiction or non-fiction, whether you’re already published or still working on your first book, it doesn’t really matter.
+First of all, yes, you should be blogging!
+Whether your passion is fiction or non-fiction, whether you’re already published or still working on your first book, it doesn’t really matter.
 Blogging can help you on so many different levels.

 Blogging is a great way to build your platform and develop your audience.
 It is a really good marketing tool that will help you to sell more books and to find a wider circle of readers.
 Writing a blog gives you more practice with the actual process of writing, as blog writing is quite different from writing for the printed page.
 This makes you a more versatile writer.
-And above all, and super important nowadays, blogging gets your name out there onto the web which makes it much easier for people to find you and your books online.
+Above all, and super important nowadays, blogging gets your name out there onto the web, making it that much easier for people to find you and your books online.

 Important to note

-Make sure you blog right there on your author page, not on another blogging platform.
-You will only gain all the benefits blogging can give you (such as much improved search engine optimisation and more traffic) if you blog directly on your website.
-If you don’t yet have a website, now is a good time to get one.
+To get maximum benefit from blogging in terms of SEO and increased web traffic, make sure that it is hosted right there on your author page, rather than on another blogging platform.
+If you don’t yet have a site, now is a good time to get one.
 I recommend WordPress as a platform, as it is really user friendly and it makes blogging super easy.

 What could you write about?

-Most authors find it easy to write blog posts.
-Writing is your thing, after all, but some writers do wonder what to write about.
-Here are some ideas to get you started:
+Maybe you find it easy to write blog posts.
+Writing is your thing, after all!
+If you do hit that dreaded “writers’ block”, here are some simple ideas to get you started:

-These ideas are, of course, only guidelines and the lists are not exhaustive.
-You can write about pretty much anything you feel is relevant to your audience.
-What could they be interested in?
-What would make them buy the book you’ve written or your next one you are about to publish?
+So there’s a few suggestions for you – only guidelines of course and hardly exhaustive.
+Write about pretty much anything that you feel is relevant to your target audience (obviously you’ll need to think about who they are!)
+What would they be interested in?
+What would make them buy the book you’ve written or your next one that you are about to publish?
 Put yourself in their shoes.

 A final word of warning

 In order to build up a loyal audience and to get any kind of traction with the medium of blogging, you have to be consistent.
-And I’m talking about consistence in any sense: post regularly as well as keep to your topic.
+And I’m talking about being consistent across the board – post regularly and keep to your topic.
 If you only write a couple of posts and then abandon the lot for a few months, you cannot expect great results.
-Similarly, if you post randomly about anything and everything that pops into your head, you’re also not going to create loyalty among your readers.
-Stick to what readers of your kind of books would be interested in.
-Blogging for authors, like for everyone else, is a commitment, but definitely worth.
+Similarly, if you post randomly about anything and everything that pops into your head, you’re also not going to create a loyal following.
+Focus on what people that read your books would be interested in.
+Blogging for authors, like for everyone else, is a commitment, but definitely worth it.